Skip to main content

 Sexual preference is not a requirement for you to enter Tanzania and you will most likely not need to answer to anyone about that.
 If you are using the services of a reputable tour operator and staying in places that are familiar with tourists from all around the world, you will not experience any issues.

-Public displays of affection are completely frowned upon - even for heterosexual relations, and you should remember that.
+Public displays of affection (PDA) are frowned upon - even for heterosexual relations, and you should remember that.

 All in all, the choice comes down to the traveller - you.
 You can read more about the laws, and be forthright with your hotel/tour operator to make sure that you have the confidence to visit and enjoy the place.